Alternating Medicines to Treat a Fever in Children Older than 6 Months

 A NOTE ABOUT DYE-FREE PRODUCTS: Dye-free medications and supplements are a great option for individuals who prefer or require products without dyes, such as those with allergies, sensitivities, or personal preferences.
 Importantly, both dye-containing and dye-free options are held to the same rigorous safety and quality standards.
 If you’re unsure which is right for you or your family, talk to your pharmacist or healthcare provider.
 They can help you choose the option that best suits your needs.

-"How do I alternate fever medications safely?"
+"How do I alternate my child's fever medications safely?"

 If your child’s physician recommends alternating acetaminophen and ibuprofen: